inductiva/inductiva/tutorials/simulators/CP2K.md

-This guide will walk you through setting up and running CP2K simulations using the Inductiva API.
+This guide will walk you through running your first CP2K simulations using the Inductiva API.

 # CP2K

 [CP2K](https://www.cp2k.org/) is an open-source quantum chemistry and solid-state physics software designed for atomistic simulations.
-It supports a wide range of methods, including density functional theory (DFT), semi-empirical approaches, and classical force fields, making it suitable for molecular dynamics, electronic structure calculations, and materials science applications.
+It supports a wide range of methods, including Density Functional Theory (DFT), semi-empirical and classical force fields, making it suitable for molecular dynamics, electronic structure calculations, and materials science applications.
 Its flexibility and extensive features make it a powerful tool for researchers in computational chemistry, condensed matter physics, and related fields.